ISO 13485:2016 Section | Document Section |

 However, input to this process may arrive through multiple input channels (see below).
 Input channels must be checked regularly, for example, throw continuous post-market surveillance cycles (see process for post-market surveillance).

 In a first step, the PRRC opens a CAPA to document the respective event.
-Where necessary, immediate action is initiated without undue delay as part of the CAPA process.
+If necessary, immediate field safety corrective action (see para.
+5 below) is initiated without undue delay as also instructed by the CAPA process.

 Secondly, the PRRC investigates the root causes of the event to determine if there is a causal relationship between the use of the medical device and the event.
 The investigation is documented as part of the CAPA process.